 Overall, Twitter is largely used to facilitate one-way transmission of information from Members' offices to the public.
-MoC use Twitter to convey information about their official actions, media appearances, or policy positions, and in a one-directional push tactic.
+MoC use Twitter to convey information about their official actions, media appearances, or policy positions, and in a onedirectional push tactic.
 Only 3.7% of all tweets counted and analyzed were direct replies to others, indicating at least a response to a question or statement.
 The remaining 10% of tweets were not directly identifiable as either professional or private and did not fit into the other issue codes.

-4.4 Bidirectional conversations to create awareness for issues messages posted by MOCs.
+4.4 Bidirectional conversations to create awareness for issues

+A subset of messages were extracted that are mentioning other MOCs Twitter handles.
+This subset was coded every time a tweet included an @mentions in the 12-months of Twitter messages posted by MOCs.
 Those are messages that are either directly addressing other Members or passively attacking a Member from the opposite party.
 The result is an attention network that reduces the total number of 144 congressional Twitter handles to only 39 MOCs who are willing to veer away from their rather static push tactic that only focused on their own promotion, to a potentially conversational approach with other Members.